nhonaitran/datamining/insightCC/README.md

 <li>Calculate the median number of <em>unique</em> words per tweet, and update this median as tweets come in. </li>
 </ol>

 The programs requires spark 1.4 compiled package.
-They are designed to run in local mode, or as iPython notebook with small changes (see how-to notes below).
-These have been tested on Mac OS machine only however.
+They can be executed as iPython notebook with small changes (see how-to notes below).

 Below is instructions on to execute the programs on Mac OS or linux-based systems.
 Note, you must do step #1 to ensure the programs to run properly.
 <ol>